PeterMackintosh83/squashed/README.md

 ![Gallery Wireframe](assets/images/gallery-wireframe.jpg)

 - The Gallery page wireframe was detailed showing only the body of the page.
 Different image sizes and styles were experimented with during the creation of this page.
 The masonry style of gallery was settled on with four columns of images being shown on the largest screen size.
-This is gradually reduced to columns of 2 images for the smallest device screen size which would be as displayed on a mobile phone screen.
+This is gradually reduced to columns of two images for the smallest device screen size which would be as displayed on a mobile phone screen.

 ### Sign-Up Page Wireframe